 A venomous bite begins with acute, local pain and red skin.
 They may include systemic effects, including severe muscle pain, abdominal cramps, extreme sweating, increased heart rate, elevated blood pressure, muscle spasms, and trouble breathing.
 Bites are rarely fatal and most dangerous to children.

 Children and the elderly who are bitten need immediate medical attention.
 Anyone else experiencing more than localized pain should seek medical attention.
 If in doubt, see your doctor.
-Children should be transported by EMTs to monitor health in transit.
+Transport children by EMTs to monitor health in transit.

 Croach® Spider Control